tommy3001/blog_project3001_org/introsympy.rst

 	pprint( F,  use_unicode= True)

 In the first line you can see the import of the necessary functions.
 In the next 3 lines, the different symbols for our calculation are defined.
 Now you are able to make different operations like integration or derivation of your functions without loosing the meaning of your different parameters and symbols.

 With the definition in line 8 you are setting your equation of the movement.
-With the .diff(t)  statement you are building the derivation of z(t).
-Further, .diff(t,t) is the second derivation.
+With the `.diff(t)`  statement you are building the derivation of `z(t)`.
+Further, `.diff(t,t)` is the second derivation.

-In the last line you are printing out your solution of this equation in a more beautiful way (use_unicode=True):
+In the last line you are printing out your solution of this equation in a more beautiful way with activated unicode:

 .. image:: _static/first_F.png